haberdashPI/german_track/_research/plans.md

   - 2x2 for salinece / target-timing
   - try early late timing (for data summary, some way to split across all conditions)
+    - minimize difference with each split (across all conditions or within each?)
-  - freqmeans getting long (parallelize data?)
+  - freqmeans getting long (parallelize data?, threading doesn't seem to help...)

   - try some raw analysis (look at spectrograms, spectrum, some view of bands???), global condition (focus?)